Title: The Girl From

 And when a strange boy bearing stranger tattoos moves into the neighborhood so, she discovers, does something else.
 And soon both will be drawn into the world of eerie doll rituals and dark Shinto exorcisms that will take them from American suburbia to the remote valleys and shrines of Aomori, Japan.

-Because the boy has a terrifying secret - one that would just
+Because the boy has a terrifying secret - one that would just kill to get out.

 The Girl from the Well is a YA Horror novel pitched as "Dexter" meets "The Grudge", based on a well-loved Japanese story.